-The simple method is to use 80% of your pre-retirement income as your projected retirement income.
-The percentage assumes that your living expenses will drop in retirement due to the absence of commuting expenses, certain payroll taxes (there are no FICA taxes on retirement and investment income) as well as the end of further retirement plan contributions.
+The simple method is to use 80 percent of your pre-retirement income as your projected retirement income.
+This percentage assumes your living expenses will drop in retirement due to the absence of commuting expenses, certain payroll taxes (there are no FICA taxes on retirement and investment income), and the end of further retirement plan contributions.

 As simple as that method may be, I’m not entirely certain it hits the mark.
 Retirees today are more active than they were a generation ago, and even though work related expenses will disappear, others will probably take their place.
-For example, retirees are now more likely to travel, to own second homes or to be welcoming “boomerang” kids back home.
-It may be necessary to have 100% of your pre-retirement income, or even more.
+For example, retirees are now more likely to travel, own second homes or welcome “boomerang” kids back home.
+It may be necessary to have 100 percent of your pre-retirement income, or even more.

-The best course is to use 80% of pre-retirement income as a starting point, then add in expected expenses or even those based on personal preferences.
+The best course is to use 80 percent of pre-retirement income as a starting point, then add in expected expenses or even those based on personal preferences.

 Most likely, the income from your retirement plan won’t be your only income source.
 Some other possibilities include:

 - Pension income, if you’re covered by one